 20. Digital Escape Rooms

 Another game-style activity is an escape room.
-Middle school students will enjoy working through digital escape rooms that you assign in Google Classroom.
+Your middle school students will enjoy working through digital escape rooms that you can assign to them in Google Classroom.
 These would work well to turn the focus of learning from a “lesson” to more of a “game,” or for a class party!

 21. Roll Some Dice